 If we're using your personal information in the above ways, we really understand that your data has a value and therefore we try to use it for everyone’s benefit.
 We also try really hard to ensure there will be little or no negative impact on you.
 This is part of our commitment to ensure that we consider all privacy concerns at the earliest possible opportunity.

-In general, we only rely on your consent to send you direct marketing communications, and you can withdraw your consent at any time.
+For example we might rely on your consent in order to send you direct marketing communictions.
+Where we do, you can withdraw your consent at any time.

 To protect your vital interests

 For example if we needed to share your information with a health professional because you’d fallen ill.